SwiftyJourney/TAXI/README.md

 - `Solarized Light.xccolortheme`
 - `GitHub Light.xccolortheme`
 - `Halloween.xccolortheme`

-> Create the `UserData` and/or `FontAndColorThemes` directories if they don't exist.

 For Monaspace font variants, use `swift run` instead — the installer generates all font combinations dynamically.